* NANOOK IS CURRENTLY ON HOLD *

 Meet Nanook.
 He might be a good-looking fellow, but if you want a quiet life, Nanook is definitely NOT for you.
 If it’s a bit of a challenge and a good conversation you’re after, read on…

-He is cute, of course; but he’s a puppy and that cuteness won’t last so don’t be fooled.
-Before long he will be a large, strong, exuberant Malamute boy who, if typical of the breed, will be independent-minded, stubborn and will test your leadership as he matures.
+Now he is a year old he has turned into a large, strong, exuberant Malamute boy who, being typical of the breed, is independent-minded, stubborn and will test your leadership as he continues to mature.

 But he also has a loving nature and a lot of mischief!
 He is a people-orientated pup that wants nothing more than to spend his days inside or out doing activities with his family.